Susheyyy/SDP_LLM/README.md

 <b> <h3>Tech Stack: </b></h3>
 1. Programming Language: Python is used for building, training and deploying the model
-2. Libraries Used:
+2. Libraries Used:<br>
-↣ Gradio: The trained model is integrated into a Gradio Interface ↣ pdfplumer: For extracting text from PDF files
+↣ Gradio: The trained model is integrated into a Gradio Interface<br>
+↣ pdfplumer: For extracting text from PDF files <br>
-↣ Langchain: For creating the retrieval-based QA chain ↣ chromaDB: Vector database used to store and retrieve text embeddings
+↣ Langchain: For creating the retrieval-based QA chain <br>
+↣ chromaDB: Vector database used to store and retrieve text embeddings <br>
 3. Large Language Model(LLM) : Google Generative AI (gemini-2.5-pro)
 4. Embeddings: HuggingFace Embedding - To convert text chunks into numerical vectors  <hr>

 <b> <h3>Installation: </b></h3>
 - Install Dependencies: